ProgSoc/Docs/docs/workshops/index.md

 ---
 title: Workshops
-summary: ProgSoc runs workshops on topics that we are passionate about.
+description: ProgSoc runs workshops on topics that we are passionate about.
 These workshops are normally run by members of ProgSoc, but we also have guest speakers from time to time.
 ---

 # Workshops